Things To Do In Gimmelwald Switzerland

 2nd Note: To drive in Switzerland, you will need the year-long Vignette.
 This is quite pricey coming in at around $40!
 This is good for a calendar year (not a year from when you purchase).
 You can purchase it at any gas station as you enter the country.

-1) Interlaken Ost-Lauterbrunnen train: This train is a two- parter, so be extremely careful to get on the first half to Lauterbrunnen (the other half would take you to the other side of the Valley- Grindelwald).
+1) You’ll most likely be getting in by the Interlaken Ost-Lauterbrunnen Train: This train is a two- parter, so be extremely careful to get on the first half to Lauterbrunnen (the other half would take you to the other side of the Valley- Grindelwald).
 However, they are marked well, so just be mindful of which car to hop on.

 2) Take the bus from Lauterbrunnen to Stechelberg: Right off to your right, you’ll find a small bus stop.
 There is only one bus that runs there and Stechelberg is the last stop, so it’s super easy and drops you off right at the station